Home PA Scenic Overlooks Exploring the Scenic Views at Chimney Rocks Park in Blair County

 The lower overlook is easily accessed via a smooth, flat trail.

-The middle and upper overlooks require a more strenuous but short hike on a non-maintained dirt path.A map to the three scenic overlooks at Chimney Rocks Park in Hollidaysburg PA
+The middle and upper overlooks require a short but strenuous hike on a non-maintained dirt path.A map to the three scenic overlooks at Chimney Rocks Park in Hollidaysburg PA

 Are there restrooms at Chimney Rocks Park?